List of Royal Navy deployments: Operation Sea Guardian

 Ships transiting or operating in the Mediterranean will routinely be assigned in Associated Support to Operation Sea Guardian.
 With the forward basing of HMS Trent to Gibraltar, she has been assigned to OSG in direct support.
 In 2020 HMS Albion and RFA Lyme Bay have also operated in support of the operation.

+Humanitarian missions

+The Royal Navy remains committed to providing humanitarian assistance in the Mediterranean.